Project-AP3X/Storm-Breaker-Docker/README.md

 ### Docker Instructions

-Build containers
+# Build containers
 docker build -t stormbreaker . docker run -it stormbreaker

-Start the container if it got closed docker start ID
+# Start the container if it got closed
+docker start CONTAINER_ID

-Start ngrok in another tab by interactive shell with the container docker exec-it ID /bin/bash ngrok http 2525
+# Start Ngrok in another tab by an interactive shell with the container
+docker exec -it CONTAINER_ID /bin/bash
+ngrok http 2525